notaustindaniels/lightrag_n8n/README.md

 ## n8n Workflow Configuration

 The enhanced workflow:
-1. Sets the sitemap URL and identifier
+1. Sets the sitemap URL
-2. Deletes all existing documents for that sitemap
+2. Attempts to delete all existing documents for that sitemap (continues on 404 if none exist)
 3. Fetches and parses the sitemap
 4. Crawls each URL
 5. Inserts documents with full metadata using the enhanced endpoint